jcmwave/dispersion/docs/source/file_format.rst

   700.00000000	1.40000000	0.00000000

-- The optional metacomment comes at the beginning and can span multiple lines, each line must begin with #.
-The metacomment cannot contain :.
+- The optional metacomment comes at the beginning and can span multiple lines, each line must begin with # for .txt and .csv or ; for .nk files.
-- The optional metadata is written in key:value pairs, one per line, beginning with a #.
+- The optional metadata is written in key:value pairs, one per line, beginning with a # (.txt, .csv) or ; (.nk).
 For a list of valid metadata categories, see MetaData_.
 - Text files are restricted to datasets of tabulated data.
 For data defined via model parameters, use the YAML format.
-- .txt files expects tab separated columns, .csv files should use comma separated columns.
+- .txt and .nk files expect tab separated columns, .csv files should use comma separated columns.

 YAML File